RobotecAI/rai/src/examples/turtlebot4/README.md

    For example you can try such prompts:

+   - who are you? (testing robot's identity)
+   - what is the voltage of the batery? (use RAG: query vector database for the answer)
-   - Could you bring me something from the kitchen? (testing robot's identity)
+   - could you bring me something from the kitchen? (testing robot's identity)
-   - What are your ros2 interfaces? (discovery of ros2 interfaces)
+   - what are your ros2 interfaces? (discovery of ros2 interfaces)
    - tell me what you see (interpretation of camera image)
-   - Spin yourself left by 45 degrees (interaction with the robot using ros2 interfaces) - table with the robotic are shoud be visible in the camera
+   - spin yourself left by 45 degrees (interaction with the robot using ros2 interfaces) - table with the robotic are shoud be visible in the camera
-   - Use robotic arm to pick up a box from the table (identity and intefaces doesn't allow it)
+   - use robotic arm to pick up a box from the table (identity and intefaces doesn't allow it)
-   - Drive towards the table (when table is visible, testing ability to interpret camera image and perform actions based on the knowledge)
+   - drive towards the table (when table is visible, testing ability to interpret camera image and perform actions based on the knowledge)

 ### Troubleshooting